zunaisha011/Helmet_Safety_Detection/README.md

 # 🛡️ Helmet Safety Detection System Using YOLOv8

-An end-to-end Computer Vision object detection project developed as part of the **AIRI Team PITB AI Internship**.
-The project uses **YOLOv8n** to detect four PPE-related classes and assess helmet and safety-vest compliance from images and videos.
+An end-to-end Computer Vision object detection project.
+The project uses YOLOv8n to detect four PPE-related classes and assess helmet and safety-vest compliance from images and videos.

 ---